whcampbell/FlyBox/README.md

   p {color: black}
 </style>

+use  arrow keys to move on the ground and
-use WASD for a rocket boost in the air!
+WASD for a rocket boost in the air!
-(gotta admit, bit buggy on the ground)
+(gotta admit, pretty buggy on the ground, gotta talk to Pascal about hitboxes)

 <body id="body">
   <p>Still working on functionality.
 More to come.</p>